nbcommunication/WireMailPostmarkApp/README.md

 The following methods can be used in a chained statement:

 **setSenderSignature(**_string_ **$senderSignature)** - Set a different sender signature than the default.
-- Must have a registered and confirmed Sender Signature.
+- Must use a registered and confirmed Sender Signature.
 - To include a name, use the format "Full Name \<sender@domain.com\>" for the address.

 **cc(**_string|array|null_ **$email)** - Set a "cc" email address.